 “Once it’s done it’s done, and then the ranchers and the license buying public is left to pick up the pieces,” said Enstrom.

-Editor’s Note: Below are links to other Complete Colorado articles about wolves.
+Editor’s Note: Below are links to other Complete Colorado articles about forced wolf introduction.

 Our unofficial motto at Complete Colorado is “Always free, never fake, ” but annoyingly enough, our reporters, columnists and staff all want to be paid in actual US dollars rather than our preferred currency of pats on the back and a muttered kind word.
 Fact is that there’s an entire staff working every day to bring you the most timely and relevant political news (updated twice daily) from around the state on Complete’s main page aggregator, as well as top-notch original reporting and commentary on Page Two.